jimtin/IRCoreForensicFramework/README.md

 3. Pushes winpmem across to the remote endpoint
 4. *Checks if there is enough space on the endpoint to dump memory*
 5. Dumps memory
-* Extracts the following artefacts to your remote endpoint:
+6. Extracts the following artefacts to your remote endpoint:
     * Memory Dump to your endpoint (and confirms that the hash of what was dumped matches what actually ends up on your machine)
-    b.
-All the event logs (i.e. the entire event log folder, not just the event logs that some random engineering team thinks are what you need)
+    * All the event logs (i.e. the entire event log folder, not just the event logs that some random engineering team thinks are what you need)
-    c.
-SRUM database (i.e. the forensic artifact which could allow you to a link a user, process and network activity together)
+    * SRUM database (i.e. the forensic artifact which could allow you to a link a user, process and network activity together)
 7. Processes each artefact using industry standard tools, dropping the output into a .json file for each one
-    a.
-Memory Dump: Uses (https://github.com/volatilityfoundation/volatility3 "Volatility3") to do the following processing (more to come)
+    * Memory Dump: Uses (https://github.com/volatilityfoundation/volatility3 "Volatility3") to do the following processing (more to come)
-        i.
-PSList
+        * PSList
-        ii.
-PSScan
+        * PSScan
-        iii.
-Cmdline
+        * Cmdline
-    b.
-SRU DB: Uses Mark Baggetts excellent (https://github.com/MarkBaggett/srum-dump "srum-dump") tool to process the SRUDB
+    * SRU DB: Uses Mark Baggetts excellent (https://github.com/MarkBaggett/srum-dump "srum-dump") tool to process the SRUDB
 8. Finishes up by going and deleting the Remote Staging location so that the endpoint doesn't get all clogged up by what you've done

 Pretty awesome.
 And it's just the start.
 Using this platform, significant post-processing is also available :)